Zarbuz/FileToVox/README.md

---cl       --color-limit=VALUE        set the maximal number of colors for the palette --cm       --color-from-file=VALUE    load color from another file --e        --excavate                 delete all voxels which doesn't have at least one face connected with air --fl       --flood                    fill all invisibles voxels (option for PLY, XYZ, CSV) --fh       --fix-holes                fix holes (option for PLY, XYZ, CSV) --gs       --grid-size=VALUE          set the grid size (only for OBJ file) --h        --help                     help informations --hm       --heightmap=VALUE          create voxels terrain from heightmap with the specified height (only for PNG file) --iminy    --ignore-min-y=VALUE       ignore voxels below the specified layer (only for schematic file) --imaxy    --ignore-max-y=VALUE       ignore voxels above the specified layer (only for schematic file) --sc       --scale=VALUE              set the scale --sl       --slow=VALUE               use a slower algorithm (use all cores) to generate voxels from OBJ but best result (value should be enter 0.0 and 1.0 (0.5 is recommended)
+--cl       --color-limit=VALUE        set the maximal number of colors for the palette --cm       --color-from-file=VALUE    load color from another file --e        --excavate                 delete all voxels which doesn't have at least one face connected with air --fl       --flood                    fill all invisibles voxels --flo      --fix-lonely               delete all voxels where all connected voxels are air --fh       --fix-holes                fix holes
+--gs       --grid-size=VALUE          set the grid size --h        --help                     help informations --hm       --heightmap=VALUE          create voxels terrain from heightmap with the specified height --iminy    --ignore-min-y=VALUE       ignore voxels below the specified layer --imaxy    --ignore-max-y=VALUE       ignore voxels above the specified layer --sc       --scale=VALUE              set the scale --sl       --slow=VALUE               use a slower algorithm (use all cores) to generate voxels from OBJ but best result (value should be enter 0.0 and 1.0 (0.5 is recommended)
 --t,        --top                     create voxels only at the top of the heightmap